John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # You will need to be an administrator on your Windows machine to install WSL

      # Run PowerShell as Administrator (use search (the magnifier glass icon) and type < power > and click on 'Run as Administrator'
-     # Right clicking in PowerShell will insert what previosly has been copied into the clipboard inside or outside or the PowerShell.
+     # Right clicking in PowerShell will insert what previously has been copied into the clipboard inside or outside or the PowerShell.

      # Change from C:\WINDOWS\system32 to c:\, if desired
      cd ../..